laurajunco/d3-practice/notes.md

 - ordinal scales (like d3.scaleBand()) use discrete ranges, meaning the output values are determined in advance, and could be numeric or not.

 ### Updating data
+.
+Make sure to always set an initial value before attempting to transition to a new value.